CaleyD/FrontEndGuidelines/README.md

 CSS in the `head`, scripts at the bottom of the `body`.

-### Do Not Depend on JavaScript for Initial Page Render
+### Do not depend on JavaScript for initial Render

 The following is from Twitter(https://blog.twitter.com/2012/improving-performance-twittercom)

-> Looking at the components that make up this measurement, we discovered that the raw parsing and execution of JavaScript caused massive outliers in perceived rendering speed.
+> Looking at the components that make up this measurement, we discovered that the raw parsing and execution of JavaScript caused massive outliers in perceived

+rendering speed.
 In our fully client-side architecture, you don't see anything until our JavaScript is downloaded and executed.
-The problem is further exacerbated if you do not have a high-specification machine or if you’re running an older browser.
-The bottom line is that a client-side architecture leads to slower performance because most of the code is being executed on our users’ machines rather than our own.
+The problem is further exacerbated if

+you do not have a high-specification machine or if you’re running an older browser.
+The bottom line is that a client-side architecture leads to slower performance

+because most of the code is being executed on our users’ machines rather than our own.
 >
 > There are a variety of options for improving the performance of our JavaScript, but we wanted to do even better.
-We took the execution of JavaScript completely out of our render path.
-By rendering our page content on the server and deferring all JavaScript execution until well after that content has been rendered, we’ve dropped the time to first Tweet to one-fifth of what it was.
+We took the execution of JavaScript completely out

+of our render path.
+By rendering our page content on the server and deferring all JavaScript execution until well after that content has been rendered, we’ve dropped

+the time to first Tweet to one-fifth of what it was.

-## Working with Designers
+## Working with the Design Team

 do not expect (or wait for) pixel-perfect design do not expect the site to look the same on different browsers